harvestingmoon/nanodeepseek/README.md

 - Multi Token Prediction (3 Modules, with 1 Main and 2 MTP modules -> the main module has 8 Layers of Transformer block while each MTP has 2 layers of Transformer Block)

+- CustomMTPTrainer (as implemented in huggingface)

 ## Things I want to further implement:
 - GRPO (r1)
 - FP8 Mixed Precision Training

 ### Some Novel Statistics:

-This model contains 113.72m parameters, with about 12 MoE Layers
+This model contains 190m parameters, with about 12 MoE Layers

 Each MoE layer has about 9.45m params with about 7.08m active params per layer (layer referencing to the transformer block again)